PraveenKumarRana/Design-Principles/README.md

-# Design-Principles
+# SOLID Design Principles
-Example of SOLID Design Principle
+This repo consist of various example which can help you to understand SOLID Design Principle and build intution around it.

+You can read blog [here](https://praveenkumarrana.com/design-pattern-principles/)